davidramiro/Marlin-Ai3M/README.md

 - Connect to the printer and send the following commands:
 - `M502` - load hard coded default values
 - `M500` - save them to EEPROM

+**If you are using this on a Mega-S, those two additional commands are necessary:**
+- `M92 E384` - set correct steps for the new extruder
+- `M500` - save them
+- I highly recommend calibrating the extruder.

 #### Calibration and other instructions have been moved to the [Wiki](https://github.com/davidramiro/Marlin-AI3M/wiki/Calibration).